wieringen/satzuma-missile-go/README.md

-# missile-go/README.md

 # Missile Go

-Missile Go is a terminal-based application that allows you to control missile devices via USB or over a network.
+Missile Go is a terminal-based application that allows you to control Satzuma missile devices via USB or over a network.
 The application supports multiple modes of operation, including a graphical display mode, a console mode for direct command input, and a network mode for remote control.

 This is a rewrite of: https://github.com/momentofgeekiness/pymissile-ng